Find Affordable College Courses

 Read full report on Physiology & Pathology Sciences at Seattle University

-Washington State University did quite well in this year’s ranking of the best schools for physiology and pathology sciences students.
-It came in at #9 on the list.
-Wazzu is a very large public school located in the distant town of Pullman.
+Washington State University ranked #9 on this year’s Best Physiology & Pathology Sciences Schools in the Far Western US Region list.
+Wazzu is a fairly large public school located in the town of Pullman.

 After completing their degree, physiology graduates from Wazzu carry an average student debtload of $25,000.